 |1.3 mi.
 West-Northwest of Central Cockburn Harbor||South Caicos|

-If you're hoping to go snorkeling during a boating adventure, you might want to check with Crystal Seas Adventures.
+If you're ready to go snorkeling during a boat trip, you should consider Crystal Seas Adventures.
 It is hard to resist the shockingly blue waters that beckon of the coast of Salt Cay, and with Crystal Seas Adventures you don't have to.
-This company specializes in a huge host of sea adventures from deep sea fishing to snorkeling, and of course, guided dive tours.
+This company offers a host of different sea adventures from deep sea fishing to snorkeling, and of course, guided tours of the coast.

 |Barefoot Custom Charters||(649) 232-7447||1.2 mi.
 East of Central Grace Bay||Providenciales|